MOGI-ROS/Week-9-10-Simple-arm/README.md

   </link>
 ```

-Change the parent of the end effector:
+Change the parent and the origin of the end effector:
 ```xml
   <!-- End effector joint -->
   <joint name="end_effector_joint" type="fixed">